 Good news, friends.
 I’ve got a solution for you: bitchcraft.

-I’m a one-woman, judgement-free zone on a mission to help women and non-binary folks create a deep well of self-trust, access supreme self-confidence and find ease in their own bodies.
+I’m on a mission to help people like you create a deep well of self-trust, access supreme self-confidence and find ease in their own bodies.

 I’ve been into social justice ever since I was a mouthy teen attending protests and writing petitions.
 Later, I snagged myself a Ph.D. in political science from a notoriously lefty university.
 Then I established myself as a professional analyst and advocate working in the field of women’s health care.